DishantK1807/ucl-irdm-collaborative-filtering/README.md

 ##### Setting up GraphLab Create

 GraphLab Create is a machine learning framework provided by Dato.
 In order to use GraphLab Create a license is required.
 Dato's Academic Programme offers a 1-year free license of GraphLab Create.
-In order to obtain a license, visit https://dato.com/download/academic.html and register using a @ucl.ac.uk or @cs.ucl.ac.uk account.
+In order to obtain a license, click [here](https://dato.com/download/academic.html) and register using a @ucl.ac.uk or @cs.ucl.ac.uk account.

 Once you have obtained a GraphLab Create license, forked and cloned the repo, follow the steps below to continue setting up GraphLab Create: